Callaway Went Thataway: Plot

-When a woman accosts Stretch on the street and accuses him of not doing anything for needy children, he is moved.
-After some thought, he secretly hires a lawyer to set up a children's foundation which will receive all of his earnings, except a modest allowance for him (and a wife).
+When a woman accosts Stretch on the street and accuses him of failing to help needy children, he is moved.
+After some thought, he secretly hires a lawyer to establish a children's foundation that will receive nearly all of his earnings.

-When Smoky and Stretch meet by chance, Stretch discovers he has been duped and decides to go home.
-That night, the law firm's west coast representative (an uncredited Hugh Beaumont) shows up with the legal document setting up the charity foundation.
-Stretch comes up with a plan.
-With Smoky still out of shape, Frye and Patterson had begged him to make an appearance at the Los Angeles Coliseum.
+When Smoky and Stretch meet by chance, Stretch discovers that he has been duped and wants to return home.
+The law firm's representative appears with the legal document establishing the charity foundation.
+Stretch devises a plan.
+With Smoky still in poor physical condition, Frye and Patterson had begged him to appear at the Los Angeles Coliseum.
 Stretch decides to accept, intending to sign the document in front of 90,000 fans and dignitaries.
-When Smoky learns of his scheme, he objects; the two men get into a brawl, and Smoky gets knocked out.
-Frye and Markham try to intervene, and suffer the same fate.
-When Smoky comes to, he realizes he cannot stop Stretch, so he goes back to Mexico, since he would only get paid a modest salary for a lot of hard work.
-At the Coliseum, Stretch runs into Patterson, who not only approves of his plan, but is also wearing his ring.
+When Smoky learns of his scheme, he objects, and the men brawl, with Smoky knocked unconscious.
+Frye and Markham try to intervene and suffer the same fate.
+When Smoky awakens, he realizes that he cannot stop Stretch, so he returns to Mexico, as he would only be paid a modest salary for a great deal of hard work.
+At the coliseum, Stretch meets Patterson, who approves of his plan and wears his ring.